davendarmawan/DEA_Algorithm/README.md

-# The Implementation of Distance Estimation Algorithm with ESP32-CAM-based Stereo Camera
+# The Implementation of Distance Estimation Algorithm on an ESP32-CAM-based Stereo Camera
 > This repository is used to store files and documentations related to the Distance Estimation Algorithm (DEA) project.

 ### External Links